 How to Add Your Tracking ID to Your Campaign

 Adding your Google Analytics Tracking ID to your campaign is simple!
 Just log into your Indiegogo account and click on My Campaigns in the menu at the top right of the page.
 Find the campaign that you’d like to set up and choose Edit from the Actions drop-down list.
 Once you’ve got the campaign edit page up, click on the Extras tab from the left side bar.
 Scroll down to the Google Analytics section and paste your Tracking ID into the field there.
 Once you save your changes, your campaign is set up to start sending data to Google.
-Data will not be sent to Google until your campaign is live.
+Data will not be sent to Google until your campaign or Pre-launch Page is live.

 Using UTM Tracking Codes